habasm/awsomebooks/readme.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Awesome Books
-## Awesome books: a complete website with navigation
+## Awesome books: a complete website with navigation and ES6

 In this project, We are taking the Awesome books application and convert it into a fully functional website.
 We are refactoring the project to add three new sections on top of the two sections you have already completed: Books list (done), Add book form (done), a new Contact info section, a Navigation bar, and a Footer.